quicwg/base-drafts/draft-ietf-quic-http.md

 ## Discovering an HTTP/QUIC Endpoint

+### QUIC Alternatives

-An HTTP origin advertises the availability of an equivalent HTTP/QUIC endpoint via the Alt-Svc HTTP response header or the HTTP/2 ALTSVC frame ({{!RFC7838}}), using the ALPN token defined in {{connection-establishment}}.
+An HTTP/TCP origin advertises the availability of an equivalent HTTP/QUIC endpoint via the Alt-Svc HTTP response header or the HTTP/2 ALTSVC frame ({{!RFC7838}}), using the ALPN token defined in {{connection-establishment}}.

 For example, an origin could indicate in an HTTP/1.1 or HTTP/2 response that HTTP/QUIC was available on UDP port 50781 at the same hostname by including the